Ali Al-Busaidi: Back to Sohar

-Successfully earning promotion to Oman Professional League and hoping to play in the top level for a long time, Sohar SC's management decided to recruit some top quality nationals of which Ali, who was now in the good books of Oman's French manager, Paul Le Guen, was a part.
+Earning promotion to Oman Professional League and hoping to play in the top level for a long time, Sohar SC's management decided to recruit some top quality nationals of which Ali, who was now in the good books of Oman's French manager, Paul Le Guen, was a part.
 Sohar SC, thus managed to obtain the services of this youngster who was famous for his capability of switching and getting adapted to various positions on the field.
-Adhering to the club's agenda, Ali who also served as the captain of the team in a number of games, helped his side secure the 7th position in the 2013–14 Oman Professional League which included a 2-1 win against the potential champions, Al-Nahda Club and a 1-0 win over Omani giants, Dhofar S.C.S.C.
+Adhering to the club's agenda, Ali who also served as the captain of the team in a number of games, helped his side secure the 7th position in the 2013–14 Oman Professional League which included a 2–1 win against the potential champions, Al-Nahda Club and a 1–0 win over Omani giants, Dhofar S.C.S.C.

 Al-Nahda

 Impressed with his vibrant display, defending champions of Oman Professional League and 2014 GCC Champions League semi-finalists, Al-Nahda on 7 October 2014 managed in obtaining the services of Omani international for the 2014–15 Oman Professional League.
-In his very first appearance for the Al-Buraimi-based side, he helped them win the 2014 Oman Super Cup with a 6-5 penalty win over Omani giants, Fanja SC.
+In his very first appearance for the Al-Buraimi-based side, he helped them win the 2014 Oman Super Cup with a 6–5 penalty win over Omani giants, Fanja SC.

-He appeared in his side's 2015 AFC Champions League qualifying play-off match against Qatar's El Jaish SC which was won 2-1 by the home side at the Thani bin Jassim Stadium in Doha, Qatar.
+He appeared in his side's 2015 AFC Champions League qualifying play-off match against Qatar's El Jaish SC which was won 2–1 by the home side at the Thani bin Jassim Stadium in Doha, Qatar.

 Dhofar

-On 5 June 2016, he signed a two-year contract with Omani giants, Dhofar Club He made his first appearance in the 2016-17 Oman Professional League on 17 September 2016 in a 2-1 win over Muscat Club and scored his first goal on 23 November 2016 in a 2-1 loss against his former side, Al-Nahda.
+On 5 June 2016, he signed a two-year contract with Omani giants, Dhofar Club He made his first appearance in the 2016–17 Oman Professional League on 17 September 2016 in a 2–1 win over Muscat Club and scored his first goal on 23 November 2016 in a 2–1 loss against his former side, Al-Nahda.
 He helped his side win the Oman Professional League for the historic 10th time after a long gap of 13 years making appearances in all the league games and playing a vital role in his team's success.
-He also led his side to the finals of the 2016-17 Sultan Qaboos Cup where they unfortunately lost to Al-Suwaiq Club in the finals.
+He also led his side to the finals of the 2016–17 Sultan Qaboos Cup where they lost to Al-Suwaiq Club in the finals.